pi-star-2025/pi_star/eye_candy_vr.md

 These two points in your eyes could be called "points of conception", the mind of each star.

 If you know this and focus your eyes, the third eye drums long wavelengths from the cold fusion in between.
-You can wake up the billions of flashes back and forth between the eyes (at speed of c), and it feels like catching the butterfly in the machine of your mind.
+You can wake up the billions of flashes back and forth between the eyes (at the speed of c), and it feels like catching the butterfly in the machine of the mind. 🦋 💫